Products

 About lacewings

 Lacewings are widely recognised for their role in helping reduce populations of many pest insects and mites.
 They are easily recognised and commonly occur in many environments including backyard gardens.
-These generalist predators feed on a range of pests including aphids, whiteflies, scale insects and mealybugs as well as moth eggs and small caterpillars,
+These generalist predators feed on a range of pests including aphids, whiteflies, scale insects and mealybugs as well as moth eggs and small caterpillars.

 Our adult lacewings are green, with four clear wings.
 Adult females live for three to four weeks and lay up to 600 eggs.
 Each egg sits on the end of a slender stalk, which elevates it from the surrounds and decreases the chances of predation by ants.
 The eggs take approximately four days to hatch.